-changes in the national bank network (Figure 1c) to calculate the change in monetary market access ( $\Delta$ MMA) from 1875 to 1885 (Figure 1d).
-A location's MMA can increase because of a direct reduction in monetary transaction frictions due to gaining a national bank in a location or because of an indirect change in the national bank network elsewhere.
+In order to estimate the impact of increasing the supply of safe money, we use the changes in the national bank network (Fig. 2(c)) to calculate the changes in monetary market access (Δ MMA) from 1875 to 1885 (Fig. 2(d)).
+A location's MMA can increase because of a direct reduction in monetary transaction frictions due to gaining its own national bank or because of an indirect change in the national bank network elsewhere.
 These two components do not combine linearly since they depend on prices and market sizes that evolve jointly in general equilibrium.

-The change in MMA in a location (Figure 1d) therefore differs from a binary measure of the introduction of a national bank (Figure 1c) in two key ways.
+The change in MMA in a location (Fig. 2(d)) therefore differs from a binary measure of the introduction of a national bank (Fig. 2(c)) in two key ways.
 First, it captures all the changes in transaction costs in the entire network that impacts a location's trade potential even if the location itself does not gain a national bank.
 Second, it captures the location's trade potential to all destinations in aggregate, weighing each destination's importance based on its size and proximity.
 These differences allow for heterogeneity in the degree of treatment: a location that is already close to a national bank prior to receiving its own national bank will not be impacted to the same degree as a location in a monetary desert.
 Similarly, a location that is close to many large markets will gain more from reducing transaction costs than a location whose trade potential is low.

-For example, Figure 1d shows that New Mexico experienced a very high change in monetary market access even though there was not a single national bank introduced in the state.
+For example, Fig. 2(d) shows that New Mexico experienced a very high change in monetary market access even though there was not a single national bank introduced in the state.
 In contrast, many national banks entered in the northeast region of the country, but the change in MMA in that region is small and very similar to the changes in the southeast where few national banks entered.
-These examples highlight that the full structure of the network impacts an individual location's trade potential.
+These examples highlight that it is important to account for how the full structure of the network impacts an individual location's trade potential.

-5 Empirical Strategy
+5. Empirical strategy

 Our measure of the change in MMA includes two components: the (endogenous) direct component due to a location gaining a national bank and joining the network and the (exogenous) indirect component from changes elsewhere in the network.
 We therefore adopt two approaches to identify the relationship between changes in monetary market access and real outcomes.
-Our first approach instruments for the endogenous component of creating a national bank by using exogeous variation in regulatory capital requirements.
-Our second approach holds fixed the local national bank network and measures the change in MMA using only distant changes in the network.
+Our first approach instruments for the